PFGimenez/PFGimenez.github.io/_pages/about.md

 I have various areas of interest.
 Most notably:
 - applying machine learning techniques to security problems, such as malware analysis, anomaly detection, and data generation
-- the security of formal languages, and more specifically, on injection-based attacks
+- the application of formal languages theory on system and protocol security, especially on injection-based vulnerabilities
-- learning and inference in discrete graphical models, notably Bayesian network and LP-trees

 # Collaborations